payamparvizi/adaptive_optics_gym/README.md

 The following commands can be executed to install all the required modules.
 Nevertheless, if there is an interest to install each module individually, the respective commands can be found below.

-The modules utilized in this project are as follows:
+The modules utilized in this work are as follows:

 ### HCIPy: High Contrast Imaging for Python